 A slow and meticulous forager, the American Coot plucks at plants while walking, swimming, dabbling with its head just underwater, or in full dives.
 In flight coots are clumsy and labored (though less so than Common Moorhens).
 To get airborne, coots typically have to beat their wings while running across the water for many yards.
 Coots sometimes gather in winter flocks of several thousand, sometimes mixing with other waterfowl.
 They sometimes steal food from others including ducks.
 Coots sometimes lay their eggs in the nests of other coots as well as Franklin’s Gulls, Cinnamon Teal, and Redheads.
 Back to top

-American Coot are common and widespread, and populations appear to be stable, according to the North American Breeding Bird Survey.
-They are not on the 2014 State of the Birds Watch List.
+American Coots are common and widespread, and populations appear to be stable, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 7.1 million and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Coot aren’t hunted nearly as much as ducks since many hunters consider them inedible.
-Some hunters shoot them for sport, particularly in Louisiana, California, Florida, Wisconsin, and Minnesota.
-In 1999 the annual harvest of coots in the U.S. was about 720,000.
-Because they live in wetlands, coots can accumulate toxins from pollution sources including agricultural runoff, industrial waste, and nuclear facilities.
-Because coots are so common and widespread, scientists sometimes monitor them as a way of monitoring these problems in the environment at large.Back to top
+In 1999, the annual harvest of coots in the U.S. was about 720,000 but that number has fallen to about 182,000 in 2020.
+Coots live in wetlands and can accumulate toxins from pollution sources including agricultural runoff, industrial waste, and nuclear facilities.
+Because they are common and widespread, scientists sometimes monitor them as a way of monitoring these problems in the environment at large.Back to top

 Brisbin Jr., I. Lehr and Thomas B. Mowbray.
 (2002).
 American Coot (Fulica americana), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.